kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 #### F) Flying Sprints

 This is much like a time trial.
-See the SprintTimer documentation.
+See the **SprintTimer** documentation for details of how to operate the software.

 ## After the race